Community Detection in Multiplex Networks: Experimental evaluation

 \rev{To clarify the formulas above, we provide two examples.
 First, to understand the meaning of each part of the formulas, consider two equal overlapping clusterings of four elements 1, 2, 3, and 4: $\mathcal{C}_1 = \{\{1,2,3\}, \{2,3,4\}\}$ and $\mathcal{C}_2 = \{\{1,2,3\}, \{2,3,4\}\}$.
 In this case the number of possible pairs $N$ is 6 ($\{1,2\}, \{1,3\}, \{1,4\}\dots$). $A_0=1$, because only the pair $\{1,4\}$ does not appear inside a same cluster in both clusterings. $A_1=4$, corresponding to pairs $\{1,2\}, \{1,3\}, \{2,4\}$, and $\{3,4\}$, all appearing together once in each clustering.
 Only the pair $\{2,3\}$ is assigned to two different clusters in each clustering, therefore $A_2=1$.
 The other values to compute the omega index are $N_{(0,1)}=1, N_{(0,2)}=1, N_{(1,1)}=4, N_{(1,2)}=4, N_{(2,1)}=1, N_{(2,2)}=1$.
 As a result, we have: $\text{Observed ($\mathcal{C}_1$,$\mathcal{C}_2$)} = \frac{1}{6} (1+4+1) $ and $\text{Expected ($\mathcal{C}_1$,$\mathcal{C}_2$)} = \frac{1}{36} (1\cdot1+4\cdot4+1\cdot1)$.
 The corresponding Omega index is 1, as expected because the two clusterings are identical.
 Now consider the two clusterings $\mathcal{C}_1 = \{\{1,2\}, \{3,4\}\}$ and $\mathcal{C}_2 = \{\{1,2\}, \{3\}, \{4\}\}$.
 We now have $\text{Observed ($\mathcal{C}_1$,$\mathcal{C}_2$)} = \frac{1}{6} (4+1)$ and $\text{Expected ($\mathcal{C}_1$,$\mathcal{C}_2$)} = \frac{1}{36} (4\cdot5 + 2\cdot1)$ with Omega index 0.57.}

-The reason why we choose the Omega index is that it is, by definition, a valid measure when one, both or none of the two clusterings is \rev{overlapping} as we discuss in a previous study for community evaluation metrics \cite{hanteer2019_sim}.
+The reason why we choose the Omega index is that it is, by definition, a valid measure when one, both or none of the two clusterings is \rev{overlapping} as we discuss in \cite{hanteer2019_sim}.
 In addition, Omega index is an adjusted similarity measure that accounts for the by-chance agreements that might still exist between any two random clusterings over the same node-set.

 For measuring similarity between two local communities $s_1$, $s_2$, we use \rev{the} Jaccard coefficient:

 where $N(s_1)$ refers to the number of actors in solution $s_1$ and $N(s_1,s_2)$ refers to the number of common actors between two solutions $s_1$, $s_2$.
 The values of \rev{the} Jaccard coefficient lie in the range [0,1] where 1 means perfect similarity and 0 means perfect dissimilarity.